Power Shift: Training for Change 2019

 How to get to the site

-This year, we'll be setting up at the fabulous Giant's Seat Scout and Community Campsite, Off Ringley Road West, Radcliffe, Manchester, M26 1DY.
-If you are driving please contact us to book parking and you can't drive on to site.
+This year, we'll be setting up at the fabulous Cudham Shaws Campsite, 144 Cudham Lane, North Cudham, TN14 7QT.
+If you are driving please contact us to book parking.

-The event runs from Wednesday 27 June to Sunday 1 July.
+The event runs from Wednesday 3 July to Sunday 7 July.
 Arrivals are from 4pm on Wednesday evening.
-We have a welcome session starting at 6pm on Wednesday, so you’ll have plenty of time to get settled, set up your camp for the week and get to know a few people!
-We recommend arriving on Wednesday evening to meet everyone over dinner and games!
+We have a welcome session starting at 6pm on Wednesday, so you’ll have plenty of time to get settled, set up your camp for the week and get to know a few people.
+We recommend arriving on Wednesday evening to meet everyone over dinner and games.

-We’ll be packing up our tents from 1pm on Sunday, with the event ending at around 4pm on Sunday after an exciting action in Manchester!
+We’ll be packing up our tents on Sunday, with the event ending at around 4pm on Sunday after an exciting action in London.

-The venue has a limited amount of dormitory space available, and we will have a dormitory designated solely for women and non-binary people.
+The venue has some dormitory space available, and we will have a dormitory designated solely for women and non-binary people.
 We want to prioritise those with access needs for our dormitory accommodation.
 Access needs could include, but are not limited: physical, mental or cultural.

 If you want to apply for dormitory space, please write to us at email@example.com

 Power Shift is fully catered, with breakfast, lunch and dinner all included in the ticket price.
 The food at the event is all vegetarian, with vegan and gluten-free options available.
-Bring a bit of extra cash for snacks and drinks!
-When booking, do let us know if you have any dietary requirements we should cater for.
+Bring extra cash for snacks and drinks.
+When booking, let us know if you have any dietary requirements we should cater for.

 The site is accessible, and we will seek to make reasonable adjustments for anyone who has concerns about site access.
 To discuss this in more detail, please contact us at firstname.lastname@example.org.